Charlie Ballard: AFL career

 He made his AFL debut in round 7 of the 2018 season, in the nine-point loss against the Western Bulldogs at Mars Stadium.
 He kicked one goal on debut.

-On debut, Ballard was praised by coach Stuart Dew, along with fellow debutant Brayden Crossley.
+Ballard's first game was praised by coach Stuart Dew, along with fellow debutant Brayden Crossley.

+Ballard played his 100th game in 2023.
+Following a successful 2024 season with the Suns, he signed a contract extension until the end of 2029.

+In round one of the 2025 season, Ballard suffered a ruptured anterior cruciate ligament in his left knee, subsequently ruling him for the rest of the season.